 Photographs, pictures and stories featured on our website and on social media

-Our organisation is about ‘community’ and we actively seeking to share insights about our activities with the wider community.
-If we use your photo or your child’s photo or story we’ll not usually include their name and age, unless these facts are relevant to the piece and we have sought the permission of the parent/carer to do so.
+Our organisation is about ‘community’ and we actively seek to share insights about our activities with the wider community.
+If we use your photo or your child’s photo or story, we’ll not usually include their name or age, unless these facts are relevant to the piece and we have obtained the permission of the parent/carer to do so.
 A ‘child’ is determined as any person under the age of 18.

 We take great care to protect and respect the rights of individuals in relation to their personal data, especially in the case of children.
-In addition to our usual practice of verbally asking permission in relation to use of photos taken at events on our website and linked social media platforms, we will ask your permission before we use any photos featuring individuals for email marketing campaigns.
+It is our practice to obtain verbal permission to use photos/video of individuals taken at events for our website, social media platforms and email marketing.

 How we protect data

 We employ a variety of physical and technical measures to keep your data safe and to prevent unauthorised access to, or use or disclosure of, your personal information.

-Data submitted to our website is done through SSL (Secrue Sockets Layer) to encrypt the data between your browser and the website server.
+Data submitted to our website is done through SSL (Secure Sockets Layer) to encrypt the data between your browser and the website server.

 BACS payments for events are made through secure systems set up between your bank and ours (the Co-operative bank).

-Of course, we cannot guarantee the security of your home computer or the internet, and any online communications (e.g. information provided by email or our website) are at the user’s own risk.
+Of course, we cannot guarantee the security of your home computer or the internet, and any online communications (e.g. information provided to us by email or to our website) are at the user’s own risk.

-Personal data submitted on paper is stored in a locked cabinet, when not being used during sessions in relation to administration purposes
+Personal data submitted to us on paper is stored securely when not being used during sessions.